plop-dev/Eric/README.md

 A simple speech assistant capable of having conversations, interacting with Spotify, Google search and performing basic tasks.

+## v1

+Old python version, won't be updated

+## v2

+Will use new OpenAI optimised TTS and STT.

 ## Upcoming Features

 - Google Calendar integration